Sailors aboard the USS Howard hosts a reception as part of Sama Sama 2024

 |0

-This work, Sailors aboard the USS Howard hosts a reception as part of Sama Sama 2024 [Image 2 of 2], by PO3 Alexandria Esteban, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sailors aboard the USS Howard hosts a reception as part of Sama Sama 2024, by PO3 Alexandria Esteban, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.